lookit/lookit-docs/docs/source/tutorial-contributing.rst

 Don't worry about making a mistake and somehow messing up the documentation - you can't directly edit the "official" version of the files!
 There is always a review process before your changes are merged in.

 1. In a separate tab, go to https://github.com/lookit/lookit-docs and click "Fork" in the top right corner.
-(You'll need to make an account on GitHub if you don't have one already.)
+You'll need to make an account on GitHub if you don't have one already.
+You only need to do this once - for future changes you can skip this step.

    .. image:: _static/img/tutorial/first_pr_fork.png
       :alt: Fork button on GitHub

-2. From the page you are reading right now (or in the future, in the docs that you want to edit -- *not* from GitHub!), scroll up and click the "Edit on GitHub" button at the top right.
+2. From the page you are reading right now (or in the future, from whatever docs page you want to edit -- *not* from GitHub!), scroll up and click the "Edit on GitHub" button at the top right.
 For this first PR, you'll be editing the page you're reading right now (https://lookit.readthedocs.io/en/develop/tutorial-contributing.html)!

    .. image:: _static/img/tutorial/edit_on_github_button.png
       :alt: Edit on GitHub button at the top of this page